ralna/GALAHAD/doc/Python/blls.rst

           associated with the simple bound constraints, if known.
-          This is not crucial, and if no suitable value is known, then any value, such as $z=0$, suffices and will be adjusted accordingly.
+          This is not crucial, and if no suitable value is known, then any value, such as $z=0$, suffices and will be adjusted accordingly. w : ndarray(o)
+          holds the positive regularization weights $w$.
+If unit weights are to be used, this can be replaced by None. x_s : ndarray(n)
+          holds the shifts $x_s$.
+If zero shifts are to be used, this can be replaced by None.

       **Returns:**